With so much probiotic talk, today I wanted to share all about prebiotics.

 Before I even dig into all things prebiotics, I must state something so the SIBO and severe-IBS police aren’t on my case.
-If you have extreme dysbiosis, SIBO, IBS or you’re on a low-FODMAP diet, focusing on prebiotics right now might not be your best option.

-It’s normal for the first few days to have gas, bloating, and digestive discomfort from prebiotics.
-But if these symptoms are experienced long-term, go back to the gut-healing train and focus on bacterial balance.
+It’s normal for the first few days to have some gas, bloating, and digestive discomfort from prebiotics.

-Also make note that this could be a good experiment for you to try.
-If you suspect you have any of the above, adding prebiotics consistently into your daily routine for a week might be an indicator of your current bacteria balance.
+If you suspect you have any of the above conditions, adding prebiotics consistently into your daily routine for a week might be an indicator of your current bacteria balance.

 Long term, prebiotics are absolutely important.